imgly/pesdk-android-demo/README.md

 ### License

-img.ly SDK for Android is a licensed library which can be used for different purposes. <br/>
+The PhotoEditor SDK for Android is a licensed library which can be used for different purposes. <br/>
 Please see:

  [LICENSE.PROPIETARY](https://github.com/imgly/imgly-sdk-android/blob/master/LICENSE.PROPIETARY) for PROPIETARY usage.